Service pages are part of the Services feature and might not be

 Trend statistics

-To view more detailed trend statistics, click an individual service in the map or one of its edges to display incoming and outgoing data, such as requests, errors, leaf errors, and duration:
+In the dependency map, hold the pointer over a service to display totals for the selected trend statistic.
+To view more detailed trend statistics, click an individual service in the map or one of its edges to display incoming and outgoing data, such as requests, errors, leaf errors, and duration:- Requests: Counts of all spans within the selected group, within the selected time range of seconds in the time range.
+Ranked in descending order.

 - Errors: The number of spans that indicate an error outcome.
 Ranked in descending order.